Snipping Tool not working in Windows 11

 • Press the Windows key + I to open the settings app,

-• Go to Apps then locate and click on the ‘Installed Apps
+• Go to Apps, then click on the ‘Installed Apps

 • Scroll down to locate the ‘Snipping Tool’ app